charliedevelopment/Craft2-Advanced-URL-Field/README.md

 ### Creating an Advanced URL Field

 1. Create a new field.
-2. Select *URL* as the field type.
+2. Select *Advanced URL* as the field type.
 4. Select which URL types to allow.*
 5. Attach the new field to a section.